freshleafmedia/satis-build-worker/README.md

 ```

 If you also want to take advantage of Composers caching (you do) then you can also add `--volume /host/composer:/composer`

+### Adding to the queue

+- Each job in the queue file must contain only the URL to the repo to build, eg `git@github.com:vendor/package.git` or `git@bitbucket.org:vendor/package.git`.
+- The filename can be set to anything you like, it isn't read.
+- The jobs are processed in the order they are added

 ## Kubernetes Deployment